silviot/collective.dropbox_artifact_archiver/README.rst

     </VirtualHost>

 It will store the artifacts in a per-job, per-variable-matrix folder.
-On the travis side public urls of html files will show up.
+On the travis side public urls of html and ogv files will show up.